benjaminion/upgrading-ethereum-book/src/book.md

 #### Engineering aspects of effective balance

-We could achieve all the above simply by using validators' actual balances as their weights, capped at 32 ETH.
+We could achieve all the above simply by using validators' actual balances as their weights, capped at 32&nbsp;ETH.
 However, we can gain significant performance benefits by basing everything on effective balances instead.

-For one thing, effective balances are [updated](/part3/transition/epoch#def_process_effective_balance_updates) only once per epoch, which means that we need only calculate things like the [base reward per increment](/part2/incentives/issuance#the-base-reward-per-increment) once and we can cache the result for the whole epoch, irrespective of any changes in actual balances.
+For one thing, effective balances are [updated](/part3/transition/epoch#def_process_effective_balance_updates) only once per epoch, which means that we need only calculate things like the [base reward per increment](/part2/incentives/issuance#the-base-reward-per-increment) once then cache the result for the whole epoch, irrespective of any changes in actual balances.

 But the main feature of effective balances is that they are designed to change much more rarely than that.
 This is achieved by making them very [granular](#increments), and by applying [hysteresis](#hysteresis) to any updates.